-If you’ve watched the movie, you know the team featured in the movie was the Cleveland Indians.
+If you’ve watched Major League, you know the team featured in the movie was the Cleveland Indians.
 The team itself was a central part of the movie.
 It gave the movie a lot more relatability.
 It took place in the real world with real Major League Baseball teams.
-Anyone with even a passing interest in baseball knew the Indians were historically a terrible team.
-That fact set up the entire movie.
+Anyone with even a passing interest in baseball knew the Indians were historically a terrible team—that fact set up the entire movie.

 Making these figures without a connection to Major League Baseball robs them of their appeal.

 Funko made figures from the movie A League of Their Own.
-The movie was about the All-American Girls Professional Baseball League team the Rockford Peaches.
-The figure of Jimmy Dugan (played by Tom Hanks) featured the real logo of the Rockford Peaches.
+The movie was about the All-American Girls Professional Baseball League team, the Rockford Peaches.
+The figure of Jimmy Dugan (played by Tom Hanks) featured the Rockford Peaches’ real logo.

-Why is it that Funko was able to secure the rights to use the logo of the Rockford Peaches, but not the Cleveland Indians?
+Why is it that Funko was able to secure the rights to use the Rockford Peaches logo, but not the Cleveland Indians?
 Keep in mind, Funko is already partnered with Major League Baseball.
 They make Major League Baseball figures.
 I own quite a few.

 If Funko made these figures with a true representation of the movie in mind, I would buy all three, especially the chase figure.
 Seeing that they don’t feature the logo of the Cleveland Indians, I want nothing to do with them.
 In my opinion, they’re knock-offs.

-If Funko could not secure the license for both the movie and the Cleveland Indians than they should not be making these figures.
+If Funko could not secure the movie and the Cleveland Indians’ license, they should not be making these figures.